Gabinsime75/DevOps-training-web-application/README.md

 ```
 Now, we should navigate to the Terraform folder and run `terraform init`.

-We should run `terraform apply --auto-approve'
+We should run `terraform apply --auto-approve`